Neuroscience and Behavior Major (B.S.)

 Students majoring in NSB are required to take foundation courses in basic science, core courses, and five electives from an extensive list of courses, including some offered by other departments including biochemistry, molecular and cellular biology, and natural resources.
+Minimum grade of D- or better is required in CHEM 403, CHEM 404, CHEM 545/CHEM 546, and PHYS 401; minimum grade of C- or better is required in all other courses.
 Finally, a capstone experience is required.
 This may be independent research, an advanced seminar, or other special student activity.
 It is meant to integrate prior experience and take the student to a new level in an area of special interest.

 |NSB Foundation courses|

 |NSB 400||Topics Neuroscience & Behavior||1|

 |Introductory Biology: Molecular and Cellular|

 and Introductory Biology: Evolution, Biodiversity and Ecology (2 semesters)